 - Choosing personnel for a senior’s care: If the senior needs a primary care doctor, specialist, or another type of medical professional, the geriatric care manager can select the personnel for the senior.
 They will screen the personnel as well as rely on their own vast professional network for the best fit.

 - Becoming a liaison for long-distance families: If you’re in one state, your brother in another, and your sister two states over, it’s hard to keep in touch about your senior parent.
 In the same way that the geriatric care manager can contact family when an incident occurs, they can also help maintain more regular communications between long-distance family members.
-They become a point of contact for everyone in the family to stay connected on the status of the elderly parent.
+They become a long-distance caregiver for everyone in the family to stay connected on the status of the elderly parent.

 - Visiting the home or nursing facility: Besides just ensuring the senior has a good home environment, the geriatric social worker may also visit the senior in their home to check on their health.
 If the senior needs additional services, the geriatric care manager can make recommendations.

 - Handling medical, legal, and even financial matters: From a senior’s medical bills to life insurance and bank accounts, that’s a lot for an adult child to have to take care of on top of their own lives.
 This is where a geriatric care manager can step in.
-With the approval of at least one adult child, they can take care of medical, legal, and financial issues that will inevitably crop up in the life of a senior.
+With the approval of at least one adult child, they can consult with financial planners and the family elder law attorney about legal, and financial issues that will inevitably crop up in the life of a senior.

 - Ensuring the senior has access to a nutritious diet: What a senior puts into their body matters a lot in providing them the best health.
 Your geriatric social worker can even aide the senior in getting their diet on track.
 When they’re at a better weight, they potentially reduce the risk of having a slip and fall accident.